redsh4de/monero-site/docs/how-to-configure-a-new-language.md

 ```

 Notes:
-- Adding a locale here will automatically make it available to the language dropdown and other i18n utilities (e.g., `getLocale`, `localizeHref`).
+- Adding a locale here will automatically make it available to the language dropdown and all other i18n utilities (e.g., `getLocale`, `localizeHref`).
 - Use the same short code consistently across the repo (e.g., `de`, `pt-br`, `nb-no`).

 ## 2. Create translation files (required)